libretro/docs/docs/library/genesis_plus_gx.md

 ## Other devices

-- PICO tablet - The Genesis Plus GX core can emulate PICO tablet inputs but this is done automatically, based off the game's crc, and cannot be manually selected as a device type.
+- PICO tablet - The Genesis Plus GX core can emulate PICO tablet inputs but this is done automatically, based off the game's CRC, and cannot be manually selected as a device type.
-- Terebi Oekaki tablet - The Genesis Plus GX core can emulate Terebi Oekaki table inputs but this is done automatically, based off the game's crc, and cannot be manually selected a device type.
+- Terebi Oekaki tablet - The Genesis Plus GX core can emulate Terebi Oekaki table inputs but this is done automatically, based off the game's CRC, and cannot be manually selected a device type.

 ## Multitap